 The above actions were unanimously approved by the disinterested members of the Board of Directors.
-The above actions are intended to eliminate the Company's potential liability associated with the net cash exercise provision of the liability options, and to allow the stockholders of the Company the opportunity to vote on the Amended Plan, which includes shares issuable upon exercise of the 2019 Options.
+The above actions were intended to eliminate the Company's potential liability associated with the net cash exercise provision of the Liability Options, and to allow the stockholders of the Company the opportunity to vote on the Amended Plan, which includes shares issuable upon exercise of the 2019 Options.
+On May 16, 2019, the stockholders approved the Amended Plan and thereby approved the issuance of the 2019 Options.

-Accounting treatment
+Accounting Treatment

 Awards offered under a plan that are subject to shareholder approval are not considered granted under GAAP until the approval is obtained, unless such approval is essentially a formality (or perfunctory).
 For example, if management and board members control sufficient votes to approve the plan, the vote may be considered perfunctory.
-As management and the Company's Board of Directors do not control enough votes to approve the 2019 Options, the 2019 Options are not deemed granted under ASC 718.
+As management and the Company's Board of Directors do not control enough votes to approve the 2019 Options, the 2019 Options were not deemed granted under ASC 718.
 Cancellation of an award that is not accompanied by the concurrent grant are accounted for as a repurchase for no consideration.
 Accordingly, any previously unrecognized compensation cost is recognized at the cancellation date.
-On January 13, 2019, as noted above, the Company recognized \$1,741,919 of unrecognized compensation cost related to the 2018 Liability Options.
-Additionally, the fair value of the stockbased compensation liability of \$3,151,944 was reclassified to additional-paid in capital on the cancellation date.
-If shareholder approval is obtained and a grant date is established for the 2019 Options, the Company will measure and record them as a new grant under ASC 718.
+On January 13, 2019, as noted above, upon cancellation of the Liability Options the Company recognized \$1,741,919 of unrecognized compensation cost related to the 2018 Liability Options.
+Additionally, the fair value of the stock-based compensation liability of \$3,151,944 was reclassified to additional-paid in capital on the cancellation date.
+Shareholder approval was obtained on May 16, 2019, which was determined to be the grant date for the 2019 Options, and the Company remeasured and recorded the 2019 Options as a new grant under ASC 718 during the quarter ended June 30, 2019.
+The Company recorded \$4,959,277 in the second quarter of 2019 for the 2019 Options granted to the executives.